edhuuki/edhuuki/README.md

 ### Hi there 👋

+My name is Erik Huuki

+I'm currently an undergraduate student working to complete an Electrical Engineering degree

+I'm currently working at the Artificial heart research lab I'm currently learning more about embedded software but really like to explore

+email: edh5193@psu.edu

 <!--
 **edhuuki/edhuuki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.